iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > After installing this app, 2 of my other apps disappeared from my phone.
 Also another day my flashlight randomly turned on and I want even touching my phone.
 I've uninstalled the app since.<br> :date: __2020-10-28 18:01:57__

-> Great idea, problematic execution.
-Gives a false sense of security.
-With so few people in this state getting tested, so few wearing masks, it's unlikely that most of your covid exposure will be captured & recorded by this app.
-And you must leave Bluetooth on for it to work?
-I understand why, but it's a battery drain, & constant EMF radiation exposure is an unwelcome side effect.
-If the app was automatically on everyone's phone, testing was widespread, & positives were autologged, then maybe.<br> :date: __2020-10-20 05:53:33__

 #### 1-star reviews